The fountain of youth has always been elusive, but does it have to be? While we can’t turn back time, we can slow the clock on the aging process.

 Reduces the aging signs

-It’s a fact that dry skin looks more wrinkled.
+Dry skin looks more wrinkled.
 Aging triggers dry skin and ultimately, the breakdown of collagen.
 When collagen breaks down, wrinkles and fine lines start to appear.
-This is why adequate moisturization is important since it plumps skin which automatically makes the aging signs look less prominent.
+This is why adequate moisturization is important since it plumps skin, automatically making the aging signs look less prominent.

 May help with acne